mayankmahajan24/QL/docs/LanguageReference.md

 ## 2.0 Lexical Conventions
 ### 2.1 Identifiers
 Identifiers are combinations of letters and numbers.
 They must start with a lowercase letter, and can be any combination of lowercase letters, uppercase letters, and numbers.
 Lowercase letters and uppercase letters are seen as being distinct.
-We also reject dashes in identifiers.
 Identifiers can refer to three things in our language: variables, functions, and function arguments.
 ### 2.2 Keywords
 The following words are defined as keywords and are reserved for the use of the language; thus, they cannot be used as identifiers to name either a variable, a function, or a function argument: